 Our psychologists and counselors often apply Emotionally Focused Therapy (EFT) techniques in working with couples during marriage counseling.
-Emotionally Focused Therapy (EFT) method of therapy that been proven to be effective in helping over 75% of couples in distress recover and heal even after marriage counseling has ended.
+Emotionally Focused Therapy (EFT) method of therapy that been proven to be effective in helping about 70-75% of married couples in distress recover and heal even after counseling has ended.

 Marriage Counseling includes many forms of relationship counseling, including pre-marital counseling, co-parenting counseling, and divorce counseling.

 Cheating And Affairs

 Negative Relationship Patterns

 Teletherapy & Video Counseling Sessions Available

 Biltmore Psychology and Counseling offers teletherapy sessions as a way to participate in counseling without needing to be physically present at our office.

 Marriage counseling is often called relationship counseling as it is for couples in any status of relationship (dating, engaged, married, divorced).
 Some couples may set their goal to mend their relationship and work to stay together, some are seeking guidance to decide what direction their relationship needs to go, and others are looking to end their relationship well.
 A marriage counselor’s job is NOT to decide if a couple should stay together or separate, but is to help the couple discover this for themselves and have the ability to accomplish this goal with great love and care.

 For the first session, the couple usually meets with their therapist together to discuss the history of their distress, unsuccessful attempts to heal, and the goals for therapy.
 The therapist will provide feedback on the strengths that he or she sees in the couple and will propose a treatment plan.